envs-net/help/docs/gemini.md

 - [`bombadillo`](https://tildegit.org/sloum/bombadillo)
     - `bombadillo gemini://envs.net`

-if you want to access the gemini site in your public_gemini dir, use the following link structure:
+if you want to access the gemini site in your public_gemini dir, use the following link structure:<br />
-&nbsp;&nbsp;`gemini://envs.net/~username`<br />
+&nbsp;&nbsp;`gemini://envs.net/~username`